developergaurav-exe/alpha60-twitter-bot/README.md

 I have added comments wherever I thought it's necessary, so go through them for added help.

-I didn't know how to create Twitter API with read and write permission.
+I didn't know how to create Twitter App with read and write permission.
 Any help is warmly welcomed.
 But, Code is complete and working for both read and write